beelerpayton/FracScatt/docs/source/functions.rst

 	Black carbon mass-equivalent diameter with units of nm. coating : float
 	Coating amount with units matching that of the optional 'mode' input.
-Default is ratio of total particle mass to black carbon mass. wavelength : float
+Default is ratio of total particle mass to black carbon mass. collapse : string
-	The wavelength of incident light, in nanometers. collapse : string
    	- 'fresh' : black carbon morphology matches fresh soot with fractal dimension of 1.8.
 	- 'partial' : black carbon core has partially collapsed, fractal dimension of 2.5.
-	- 'full' : black carbon core has fully collapsed, fractal dimension of 3.0. mode : string, optional
+	- 'full' : black carbon core has fully collapsed, fractal dimension of 3.0. wavelength : float
+	The wavelength of incident light, in nanometers. k_coat : float
+	- Imaginary part of coating refractive index. mode : string, optional
 	- 'Mtot_Mbc' : ratio of total particle mass to black carbon mass
 	- 'Rbc' : ratio of coating mass to black carbon mass